 Note: The start RAMP types should only be switched while the motor is stopped.
 In Setpoint Page 4 Relay Assignments do not assign any output relay to this function.
 The controller is programmed with External input #3 programmed for dual ramp.
 If it is not needed, disable the dual ramp.

-• External Input #4 - These input screens are for the thermostat input and can be enabled or disabled.
+External Input #4: Thermostat input and can be enabled, disabled or thermostat.

 Note: It is recommended that this function remain enabled.
 If the thermostat indicates an over temperature condition, the controller will trip the motor.